AtlasOfLivingAustralia/bie-plugin/README.md

 [Download Grails](https://grails.org/download.html) version 3.2.11 or later.
 Checkout both this repository and [ala-bie](https://github.com/AtlasOfLivingAustralia/ala-bie) into the same directory.

 To run and be able to make changes to the plugin "in place", edit these files in `ala-bie`:
-* build.gradle
+* `build.gradle`
-* settings.gradle
+* `settings.gradle`

-and change the follwoing variable `inplace = true` in both files and save.
+and change the following variable `inplace = true` in both files and save.
 Run the app with `grails run-app` and any changes made in `bie-plugin` will be reflected in the running web application.

 ### Languages